Screenshot 2025-04-26 at 4.29.13 PM.png

 "My relationship with the ocean began with childhood memories of the coastline."
 Growing up along the Shandong seaside, Tan Mu's mother was among China's first windsurfing athletes.
 The rhythmic tides and deep-sea tranquility she experienced while exploring nearshore waters on sailboats with her family as a child became her earliest signals for perceiving the world.

 Signal: Submarine Networks 01, 2024.
 Oil and acrylic on linen.
-150 x 180 cm (59 x 71 in)
+150 x 180 cm (59 x 71 in) Image courtesy of Peres Projects.

 Signal 01 depicts the submarine communication networks spanning the Northwest Pacific.
-As the first piece in the series, it holds personal significance for the Tan Mu, as it includes her hometown in Shandong.
+As the first piece in the series, it holds personal significance for Tan Mu, as it includes her hometown in Shandong.
 Beginning with the familiar landscapes of her origins, Tan Mu traces the hidden infrastructures that connect her homeland to the wider world, marking the starting point of her exploration into the unseen currents of global data transmission.

 In Signal: Submarine Network 01 (2024) depicting the Northwestern Pacific waters, the crisscrossing submarine cables form signal conduits connecting Tan Mu's home province of Shandong, China with regions like Korea and Japan, sketching a picture of information interconnectedness.
 Beneath layers of blue washes and star-like points, her brush revisits these vivid individual memories of exploration, pioneering, connection, and disconnection.